 A Sales Tax Receipt from a Kansas motor vehicle dealer is needed, if you have just bought the vehicle that you are licensing.
-Per Kansas state law, addtional sales tax may be collected if the amount collected is lower than the Geary County tax of 9.55%.
+Per Kansas state law, additional sales tax may be collected if the amount collected is lower than the Geary County tax of 9.4%.

 Payments may be in cash, one check, Visa, Mastercard, Discover Card, or American Express for the state registration fee, property taxes and sales tax.
 If a Credit or Debit Card is used, a fee is charged by the processing company.

 If you are licensing more than one vehicle, you may combine all fees on one check for all vehicles.
 The person signing the check must provide a driver's license number and daytime phone number.

 The registration fee is $35.00 for cars up to 4500 pounds and $45.00 for cars over 4500 pounds or trucks weighing under 12,000 pounds.
 Motorized bicycle tags cost $16.00 and motorcycle tags cost $21.00.
 The property tax can run from a minimum of $24.00 for a full year to several hundred dollars for a new vehicle.
 DMV Modernization fee $4.00 is addition to regular fees.